etingof/talks/devconf-horror-stories-of-iot-security/source/horror-stories-of-iot-security.rst

 * **Mitigation is hard**

-  * Owners may not not care
+  * Owners miscalculate risks and do not care
   * No software updates from vendor
   * No easy way to regain control over taken over system
   * **Hard to get infected devices off the network**